adbar/htmldate/README.rst

 |

 Find original and updated publication dates of any web page.
-All the steps needed from web page download to HTML parsing, scraping and text analysis are included.
+From the command-line or within Python, all the steps needed from web page download to HTML parsing, scraping, and text analysis are included.

 In a nutshell, with Python: